On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-\begin{proof} The equations of rigid-foldability condition on sector angles in each type of 1.2 and 3--7 are independent.
+\begin{proof} The equations of rigid-foldability condition on sector angles in each type of 1.2 and 2--6 are independent.
 If the 8 sector angles around two adjacent vertices are given without contradiction to the constraints on sector angles, the number of remaining equations is no more than 8, and we say there is enough design freedom for the other 8 sector angles.
-If we are given 12 sector angles around three vertices which are compatible with the constraints on sector angles, only for the cases mentioned in (2) and (3) the number of remaining equations is 4, otherwise it is greater than 4.
+If 12 sector angles are given around three vertices which are compatible with the constraints on sector angles, only for the cases mentioned in (2) and (3) the number of remaining equations is 4, otherwise it is greater than 4.
 In this sense, we say generically there is no solution for the other 4 sector angles. \end{proof}

+For type 1-1 (the labelling is explained in Section \ref{subsection: hybrid}), stitching with itself forms one type of large rigid-foldable quadrilateral creased paper, called \textit{isogonal} (Section \ref{subsection: isogonal}).
+Other stitching possibilities of type 1-1 are included in the discussions on type 4.

-Proposition \ref{prop: no solution} only provides an estimate.
-However, we have verified this estimate numerically.
-Apart from the cases given in Proposition \ref{prop: no solution}(2) and \ref{prop: no solution}(3), we have not found it to be possible to obtain a large quadrilateral creased paper just by solving equations quadrilateral by quadrilateral.
-Therefore our next step is to consider special solutions.
-Note that from Theorem \ref{thm: switching}, many other variations based on these special solutions can be obtained by switching some strips.
+For other types, proposition \ref{prop: no solution} only provides an estimate.
+However, this estimate has been verified numerically.
+Apart from the cases given in proposition \ref{prop: no solution}(2) and \ref{prop: no solution}(3), we have not found it to be possible to obtain a large quadrilateral creased paper just by solving equations quadrilateral by quadrilateral.
+Therefore our next step is to apply symmetry to construct special solution.
+Note that from Section \ref{sec: operation}, many other variations based on these special solutions can be obtained by switching some strips and adding some parallel strips.